sartim/Post-App/README.md

 # Friends-Post-App
 This is a hybrid application developed using Telerik platform with Kendo UI which can be compiled to native application in Android, iOS and Windows Phone.
-The application makes use of HTML, JaScript, CSS and Cordova.
+The application makes use of HTML, JavaScript, CSS and Cordova.